 In 2013, approximately 43% of the municipal waste stream was recycled in Lancaster County.
-An examination of data from the most recent (2003) statewide waste composition study conducted in Pennsylvania, for which one of the sorting sites was the WTE, suggested that of the remaining municipal waste currently being combusted/ disposed of at LCSWMA facilities, there is additional discarded waste that could potentially be recycled.
+An examination of data from the most recent (2003) statewide waste composition study conducted in Pennsylvania, for which one of the sorting sites was the WTE, suggested that of the remaining municipal waste currently being combusted/disposed of at LCSWMA facilities, there is additional discarded waste that could potentially be recycled.
 However, there are many factors that determine which materials are actually removed from the waste stream.
-These factors include but are not limited to: availability of markets for the materials; economics of a recovery system; competing options; the percentage of people that participate in recycling; how easily the materials for recycling.
+These factors include but are not limited to: availability of markets for the materials; economics of a recovery system; competing options; the percentage of people that participate in recycling; how easily the materials can be segregated for recovery; and how efficient people are in diverting the materials for recycling.